DBertazioli/Foundation-of-Statistics/README.md

 - Anova two way Y = Xj Xk for some categorical X
 - Ancova Y = all covariates (qualitative +quantitative)

-Do A) e B) and PRINT main outputs for discussion (test, figures, parameters, p-value, fit, error, OR, lsmeans, LRT, normality tests,..) the day of the oral.
+Do A) and PRINT main outputs for discussion (test, figures, parameters, p-value, fit, error, OR, lsmeans, LRT, normality tests,..) the day of the oral.

 For the exam, please…prepare yourself to discuss and illustrate: